panayiotiska/finom-assignment/README.md

 - `MULTIPLIER = 2` - Z-score threshold (|z| > threshold is anomalous)
 - `PERCENTILE_THRESHOLD = 0.05` - Percentile threshold for percentiles algorithm (0.05 = 95th percentile)

+## Caching

+The caching system stores anomaly detection results in a dedicated SQLite table called anomaly_results to avoid extra computations.
+When a request comes in, the system first checks if results already exist for the specific combination of registration_dt, country, and algorithm.
+If cached results are found, they're returned immediately without running the expensive SQL queries for anomaly detection.
+If no cache exists, the system performs the anomaly detection algorithm as usual and stores the results in the cache table for future requests.
+This approach significantly improves performance for repeated queries while maintaining data consistency, as the cache uses a unique constraint to prevent duplicate entries for the same parameters.